jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ### Obtain the current Alias Output

-Once you have your Alias ID the first step is obtain the current Alias Output through the Indexer Plugin.
+Once you have your Alias ID the first step is obtain its current unspent Alias Output through the Indexer Plugin.
 That Alias Output will participate in a transaction that will result in the creation of a new Foundry Output and some minted native tokens.

 ```typescript
 const aliasId = "0x8c81...";